 Evaluate the true cost of the debt.

 Before you make any debt purchase, make sure you determine the full cost of the purchase.

 For example, you might want to buy a new car, but the true cost of the new car is not just the price of the loan.
-You also need to factor in the cost of insurance, increased maintenance expenses and warranty price – if you choose to purchase extended warranty etc.
+You also need to factor in the cost of insurance, increased maintenance expenses, and warranty price – if you choose to purchase an extended warranty, etc.